anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/15-service-primary.md

     Events:            <none>

-The Service with a proper backend will create a DNS entry so that the following URL will resolve: `postgresql-primary.pg.svc.cluster.local`.
+The Service with a proper backend will create a DNS entry so that the following URL will resolve: `postgresql-primary.k8s-training.svc.cluster.local`.

 ## Summary